 Although I received the first dose of the AstraZeneca vaccine on March 27th, a week later, on April 3rd, I started having a fever.
-The day before, my father was tested positive for COVID-19, so I assumed that I was positive on the virus too.
+The day before, my father tested positive for COVID-19, so I assumed that I was positive for the virus too.
 The same day I went to do a test.
 Two days later, I received a positive result.
 Carry on reading and find out more about how did COVID-19 affect diabetes.

 When it comes to the symptoms, I had the following ones: